turicas/templater/README.rst

 - **Markers**: when you want to save a template, something should be put between blocks to "mark" the blanks (so the template definition can be reconstructed later).
+- **Named marker**: a marker plus a header is called a named marker.
+They are handy and more legible since you can access the "blanks" by names instead of indexes.

 Doubts?
 Don't worry, see the `Examples`_ and you'll get it.